Caisse des dépôts et consignations: 21st century

+French operations

 As set out within the French Monetary and Financial Code, the Caisse des dépôts et consignations carries out missions of public interest in support of the public policies implemented by the State and local government bodies.

 It contributes to the development of enterprises in line with its own proprietorial interests, and may also exercise competitive activities.

 It ensures, on behalf of the State and local authorities, missions of general interest: